ile/derbytest6/README.md

-# derbytest6

-The sample code to reproduce a but (?) in Derby.
+The sample code to reproduce a bug (?) in Derby.

 This creates a database called derbytest6.